MingalabaAccording to the Myanma calendar my present life began in the Netherlands in the year 1318.

 Tour consultantAfter acting as a tour guide for twelve years and having much experience in travel and trekking in Myanmar I participate in the Myanmar Natural Wonder Trekking and Culture Travels & Tours Co., Ltd. tour operator as a tour consultant since December 2011.
 Unfortunately, due to the COVID-19 measures, this tour operator has stopped its travel activities in Myanmar.

 7 Sisters RestaurantIn December 2011 Ma Ni Ni Too and I had chosen a piece of land in New Bagan and started to build a restaurant a year later.
-It took nearly two years to finish it.
+It took nearly two years to complete.
 The restaurant opened on 31 August 2014 and is locally managed by the family.
 The name is derived from the fact that my wife comes from a family of seven sisters.

 Our family-run open air restaurant is built in a romantic and authentic Myanmar tazaung style with fourteen massive teak pillars supporting the roof.
 The restaurant is located on a quiet street just a one minute walk from the Eight Faces Paya in the centre of New Bagan, away from the noisy and dusty main street.
 It's a clean and comfortable place for breakfast, lunch and dinner or just a refreshing drink on a warm afternoon.
 Serving a wide array of Myanmar, Chinese, Thai and European dishes for a fair price.

 It is a great privilege to visit Myanmar (especially the remote areas) and experience the true and warm hospitality of all its people.